-After the legendary approval of 11 spot Bitcoin ETFs, which drew nearly $2 billion into the crypto market in the first three days of trading, a logical question emerged: when will spot ETFs for other coins be available?
+After the legendary approval of 11 spot Bitcoin ETFs on January 10, 2024, which drew nearly $2 billion into the crypto market in the first three days of trading, a natural question emerged: will spot ETFs for other coins have a similarly bright debut?

 What is a spot Ethereum ETF?